ofiwg/libfabric/man/fi_endpoint.3.md

 This call creates an alias to the specified endpoint.
 Conceptually, an endpoint alias provides an alternate software path from the application to the underlying provider hardware.
+An alias EP differs from its parent endpoint only by its default data transfer flags.
+For example, an alias EP may be configured to use a different completion mode.
+By default, an alias EP inherits the same data transfer flags as the parent endpoint.
+An application can use fi_control to modify the alias EP operational flags.

-Applications configure an alias endpoint with data transfer flags, specified through the fi_ep_alias call.
-The flags must include FI_TRANSMIT or FI_RECV (not both) with other flags OR'ed to indicate the type of data transfer the flags should apply to.
-This will override the transmit and receive attributes of the alias endpoint.
-Typically the attributes of the alias endpoint are different than those assigned to the actual endpoint.
-The alias mechanism allows a single endpoint to have multiple optimized software interfaces.
+When allocating an alias, an application may configure either the transmit or receive operational flags.
+This avoids needing a separate call to fi_control to set those flags.
+The flags passed to fi_ep_alias must include FI_TRANSMIT or FI_RECV (not both) with other operational flags OR'ed in.
+This will override the transmit or receive flags, respectively, for operations posted through the alias endpoint.
 All allocated aliases must be closed for the underlying endpoint to be released.

 ## fi_control